 If you have a tight spot in your back that just will not go away or suffer from chronic pain or weakness, this may be the treatment for you.
 Have you carried that knot around with you for years?
 Does the knot in your back seem to radiate pain down your arm?
 TPT will help break up that tissue and encourage the body to heal.

 Trigger Point Therapy is a highly effective technique commonly used to alleviate chronic pain and dysfunction.
 It is a technique that can be used alone or integrated with other modalities in a session.
 A trigger point is a firm, palpable, highly irritable spot found in a tight band of muscle fibers that is generally characterized by extreme tenderness.
-Commonly referred to as “knots,” trigger points are worked by applying direct pressure, deep gliding pressure, and stretching the effected area.
+Commonly referred to as “knots,” trigger points are worked by applying direct pressure and stretching the effected area.

 According to Doctors Janet Travell and David Simons in their set of medical textbooks, Myofascial Pain and Dysfunction: The Trigger Point Manual Vol 1 & 2, myofascial trigger points are tiny contraction knots that can develop in a muscle.
 These are very small areas of normally low neurological activity within muscle fibers that have become irritated and locked into a contraction, becoming very highly irritable and which refer pain into another area.
 When this contraction persists, the blood flow is restricted in this fiber and it becomes ischemic.
 It is generally thought that this state is the result of an irregular amount of the neurotransmitter Acetylcholine being released from the nerve which stimulates that muscle.
 Trigger points often occur when the soft tissue is injured, overloaded, or strained.